PILD: Physics-Informed Learning via Diffusion: Introduction

-Some research has explored integrating physical information into generative models, for instance, through enforcing physical priors through architectural constraints~\cite{wang2025fundiff} and physics-informed loss functions \cite{huang2024diffusionpde}.
-However, most approaches introduce physical constraints in an ad-hoc imposed manner~\cite{shan2025red, soni2025physics} or post-operation like distillation \cite{sanokowski2024diffusion}, lacking a unified and generalizable framework that coherently integrates physical models with probabilistic generation.
-Recently, \citealp{bastek2024physics} and \citealp{baldan2025flow} represented an important step towards unifying physical models and data distributions within one diffusion or flow-matching framework, emerging as a crucial direction in physics-informed learning.
+Some research has explored integrating physical information into generative models, for instance, by enforcing physical priors through architectural constraints~\cite{wang2025fundiff} or physics-informed loss functions \cite{huang2024diffusionpde}.
+However, many approaches introduce physical constraints as additional penalties~\cite{shan2025red, soni2025physics} or post-processing operations such as distillation \cite{sanokowski2024diffusion}, and their residual modeling often remains decoupled from the probabilistic training objective.
+Recently, \citealp{bastek2024physics} and \citealp{baldan2025flow} have taken important steps toward unifying physical models and data distributions within diffusion or flow-matching frameworks, making physics-informed generative learning a promising direction.

-Based on this, we propose to embed physical laws such as partial differential equations (PDEs) directly into the diffusion model's training pipeline via a virtual residual observation, resolving inconsistencies between physical models and data distributions from first principles.
-Furthermore, to address insufficient guidance during diffusion \cite{jacobsen2025cocogen}, we propose a conditional embedding module for explicit and pervasive physical guidance in training.
+Based on this, we propose to embed physical laws such as partial differential equations (PDEs) directly into diffusion training through a virtual residual observation.
+To make this formulation practical, we further account for the bias introduced by residual likelihood marginalization under noisy diffusion states.
+In addition, for conditional tasks, we introduce a physics-conditional alignment mechanism that encourages intermediate latent representations of the diffusion backbone to remain semantically consistent with the given observation conditions.

-Building upon this, we introduce a Physics-Informed Learning via Diffusion (PILD) framework (Figure~\ref{fig:frame}), which bridges the paradigms of Physics-Informed Neural Networks (PINNs) and diffusion-based generative modeling.
-The main contributions of this paper are as follows: \begin{itemize} \item We propose a diffusion framework that unifies physical models and data distributions.
-By introducing a virtual residual observation sampled from a Laplace distribution, we directly embed physical constraints into training, achieving a first-principles alignment between physical constraints and data-driven generation. \item We design a conditional embedding module that enables physical information to explicitly and pervasively guide the training workflow, improving controllability and physical fidelity in conditional generation. \item Our framework features a streamlined, modular architecture that generalizes to diverse scenarios.
-Extensive experiments across multiple engineering and scientific benchmark validate its effectiveness, robustness, and generalization capability. \end{itemize}